nus-cs2103-AY2324S2/ip/docs/README.md

 Expected Output: Got it.
 I've removed the task
                  [D][ ] return book (by: Dec 2 2019 1800)
                  Now you have 2 task in your list

-## Finding a Task
-To find a task in the list, we can just use the 'Find' Command.

-Example input: find meeting

-Expected Output: Here are the matching tasks in your list
-                1. [E][ ] project meeting (from: Dec 2 2019 1800 to Dec 2 2019 2000)

 ## Updating a Task as Done